Ysurac/openmptcprouter-feeds/README.md

 *Description:* A small, simple and secure VPN

 A LuCI interface was made to make it easier to use.
-It's used in OpenMPTCProuter to redirect ports from the VPS to the router.
+It's used in OpenMPTCProuter to redirect ports from the VPS to the router and for UDP/ICMP traffic from the router.

 ## Shadowsocks